 - Earn while you learn – very few other opportunities offer you the chance to develop your skills and abilities by gaining a recognised qualification AND be paid for it at the same time.

 - No debt – Other pathways you could look at taking are university.
-This would mean starting your career in debt , the training for apprenticeships is fully funded so no costs.
+This would mean starting your career in debt, while the training for apprenticeships is fully funded so there are no costs.